In this section:

 Teamwork and community are core John Hunt Publishing values.
 The good news is that, as an author, you have access to this database, to be used for your own book promotion.

-Choose between adding a Person and an Organization.
+Choose between Add a Person and Add an Organization

 An organization is where a person works.
 If you were adding a blog, for example, you would add it as an organization.
 You then need to create “a person” record for your contact who works for that blog and link that contact to the organization’s contact.

 A person can also be someone not affiliated with an organization, for whom it makes sense to have an independent entry.

 When adding a contact, most fields are self explanatory.
 Work through the form, step by step.